-Giving life to its vibrant storytelling are main and supporting characters who move with such distinct eloquence.
-Owning their roles, regardless if their moments are not frequent, I remember each one of them.
-Confirming the efficient blending of portrayals to its narrative.
+Giving life to its vibrant storytelling are the main and supporting characters who move with such distinct eloquence.
+Owning their roles, regardless if their scenes are not frequent, viewers remember each one of them.
+Thus, confirming the efficient blending of portrayals to its narrative.

 Wook’s Dream of Finding His Mom